Aldart Baatryn Khot

 Which explained a great deal, starting with the fact that Germany hadn’t actually destroyed the British and Americans the way it had Russia and France, tremendous though the Reich’s victories had been.
 Message security had improved vastly since, and he hoped it was enough.

 Indications are that the Yekhe Khan’s most secret project consumes workers at a pace which cannot be explained merely by poor feeding and disease, he wrote.
 Large purchases of unskilled labor continue to be made, and rumors of high wages and privileges for skilled machinists and others circulate.
 It is impossible to prove the scale of recruitment, but wages for those categories have increased sharply here in the capital over the last two years.

-He coded each word as he finished it and tossed the first draft into the fire instantly that was done.
-Nobody was going to put him into the same class as slovenly idiots like that so-romantic “Wassmuss of Persia” who’d let all his documentation be captured while he was stirring up the tribes around Bushire on the Gulf against the British back in 1915.
+He coded each word as he finished it and tossed the first draft into the fire instantly that was done; the box contained a charge that could be set off by entering a certain combination, to shred everything inside it to fragments.
+Nobody was going to put him into the same class of slovenly idiots as that so-romantic “Wassmuss of Persia” who’d let all his documentation be captured while he was stirring up the tribes around Bushire on the Gulf against the British back in 1915.

 And he didn’t tell HQ about it when he escaped!
 If he hadn’t become a popular hero after that lying book he wrote we’d have had him shot!
 Wassmuss of Persia my arse… Wassmuss of Imbecilic Incompetence!